SimpleMDM/munki-plugin/README.md

 1. Create a new Munki managed assignment group if one does not already exist.
 1. Assign the newly uploaded app to the assignment group.

-### Do not use makecatalogs
+### Using Makecatalogs

 SimpleMDM utilizes a proprietary backend for munki asset storage.
 Such being the case, catalog generation is handled automatically and does not need to be invoked with the `makecatalogs` utility or with `MakeCatalogs.munki`.
-Running either of these will result in an error.
+Munki version 5.1 (yet to be released as of 8/18/20) will automatically detect this and running m`makecatalogs` or `MakeCatalogs.munki` will result in no action being taken.
+If using an earlier version of Munki, running either of these utilities will result in an error.